AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/loops-examples.md

 ## Reset

-Let us have a look to the function that resets an array of integer to 0.
+Let us have a look at the function that resets an array of integer to 0.

 ```c
 #include <stddef.h>